Yes, universities and colleges are extremely keen to meet students and parents alike.

 It’s open day.
 You’ve got your plan.
 You’re into lectures, taking tours, chatting with enthusiastic students, eating all the sausage sandwiches you could ever wish for but you’ve got questions that need answers.

 Find the Faculty or Department stand and get in line.
 If you’ve done your homework, you’ll be coming up with some good questions.

 One of the big ones for me is, “Where do your graduates go?”
 Are there jobs at the end of the degree?
 Listen out for the answer and then do your own research.

 Don’t forget to talk about ways to get into the course.
-Unis have all sorts of pathways that may be easy to skim over so find from them.
-The Prospective Students team will be active and ready to advise you on how to, where to, and when.
+Unis have all sorts of pathways so find the pathways info out from them.
+The Future Students team will be active and ready to advise you on how to, where to, and when.

 Write up your pros and cons for the course and the uni.
 Match your answers against criteria such as, course and what you actually study.
 Course outcomes – what will the courses you study prepare you for in the future?